 When you stick one yummy food inside another, you get more yumminess.
 We have pigs in blankets (hot dogs wrapped in dough), chocolate croissants (chocolate inside buttery bread), and the “turducken,” a Thanksgiving dish where chicken meat is stuffed inside duck meat inside a turkey.
-Now we have the “donut turducken.”
-While testing donut recipes, chef Kim Laidlaw stuffed an apple fritter (fried apple pieces) inside pudding inside a donut, which she then coated with chocolate frosting and sprinkles.
-Cinnamon-flavored apples don’t sound like a great match for chocolate…but it’s probably tastier than stuffing it with duck!
+Now we have the “donut turducken” – an apple fritter inside pudding inside a donut, coated with chocolate frosting and sprinkles.
+It’s probably tastier than stuffing it with duck!

 Wee ones: If you stuff apples inside pudding inside a donut covered in frosting, how many different foods have you mixed up?